hudson-and-thames/mlfinlab/docs/source/data_generation/data_verification.rst

 .. note::

-    The correlated random walks time series generation and GNPR codependence measure approaches are fully explored in our :ref:`Correlated random walks <data_generation-correlated_random_walks>`
-    and :ref:`Codependence by Marti <codependence-codependence_marti>` sections.
+    The correlated random walks time series generation and GNPR codependence measure approaches are fully explored in our :ref:`Correlated Random Walks <data_generation-correlated_random_walks>` and :ref:`Codependence by Marti <codependence-codependence_marti>` sections.

 Following the work of Donnat, Marti, and Very (2016) we provide a method to plot the GNPR codependence matrix and visualize the different